Lagrangian intersections and a conjecture of Arnol'd: Spectral invariants

 \subsection{Lagrangian spectral invariants}

-In this subsection we recall the construction of Lagrangian spectral invariants mainly following Leclercq and Zapolsky~\cite{LZ} in the monotone case, see also~\cite{Za}.
-These spectral invariants are the Lagrangian counterparts of spectral invariants constructed by Oh~\cite{Oh4,Oh5,Oh6}.
-In other cases they were constructed for Lagrangians in the cotangent bundle of a closed manifold~\cite{Oh2,Oh3,Le,MVZ}.
-Assume that $(H,J)$ is regular and $H$ is normalized.
-Fix a nonzero homogeneous $\al\in QH_*(L)$ and define the spectral invariant $\ell(\al,H)$ of $\al$ as
+In this subsection we recall the construction of Lagrangian spectral invariants following Leclercq and Zapolsky~\cite{LZ}.
+These spectral invariants are the Lagrangian counterparts of spectral invariants described in Section~\ref{subsec:hsi}.
+In other cases, they were constructed for Lagrangians in the cotangent bundle of a closed manifold~\cite{Oh2,Oh3,Le,MVZ}.
+Let $H\in\cH$, and let $J\in\cJ$.
+For generic $(f,\rho,H,J)$, we fix a nonzero homogeneous $\al\in QH_*(L)$ and define the spectral invariant $\ell(\al,H)$ of $\al$ as